ayxn07/soundify/README.md

-Here’s a **clean, production-style `README.md`** for your repo.
-You can paste it into your project as-is and tweak any TODO blocks (like screenshots and environment variables).

----

 # Soundify — Flutter Spotify Clone (BLoC)

 A Spotify-style music app built with **Flutter** and **BLoC** for reactive, testable state management.
 Clean architecture, modular code, and room to grow (offline cache, playlists, queueing, etc.). ([GitHub][1])